 - You are a share fishing master or crew member

-At the end of tax year 2017 or the year before that, you should receive a form P60, the ‘end of year certificate’ or its equivalent by 31 May.
-As long as you’re employed at 5 April, you should receive the form at the specified date because employers are required to give the form to all employees on their payroll.
+At the end of the tax year 2020-12 or the year before that (2019-20), you should receive a form P60, the ‘end of year certificate or its equivalent, by 31 May.
+As long as you’re employed on the 5th of April, you should receive the form at the specified date because employers must give it to all employees on their payroll.

-The form P60 will show your pay, tax deducted, and the final tax code operated.
+The form P60 will show your pay, deductible tax, and the final tax code.
 The same information will be forwarded to HMRC by the employer.

 Calculating a refund or tax owed

-You can check how much income tax you paid the previous tax year and determine if you qualify for a tax returns.
-Anyone who overpaid tax is eligible for a rebate under tax returns UK rules.
+You can check how much income tax you paid the previous tax year and determine if you qualify for tax returns.
+Anyone who overpaid tax is eligible for a rebate under UK tax return rules.

-Better yet, consult with experts on tax refund for help with claim tax back and/or more information about tax returns UK laws.
-You may also wish to complete a Self Assessment UK.
+Better yet, consult with experts on tax refund for help with claiming tax back and/or more information about tax returns UK laws.
+You may also wish to complete a UK Self Assessment tax return online.